awakened1712/awakened1712.github.io/_posts/2019-10-02-hacking-whatsapp-gif-rce.md

 With the above exploitation, we can have two attack vectors:

 1. Local privilege escaltion (from a user app to WhatsApp): A malicious app is installed on the Android device.
 The app collects addresses of zygote libraries and generates a malicious GIF file that results in code execution in WhatsApp context.
 This allows the malware app to steal files in WhatsApp sandbox including message database.
 2. Remote code execution: Pairing with an application that has an remote memory information disclosure vulnerability (e.g. browser), the attacker can collect the addresses of zygote libraries and craft a malicious GIF file to send it to the user via WhatsApp (must be as an attachment, not as an image through Gallery Picker).
-When the user opens the Gallery view in WhatsApp, the GIF file will trigger a remote shell in WhatsApp context.
+As soon as the user opens the Gallery view in WhatsApp (who never sends media files to friends, right?), the GIF file will trigger a remote shell in WhatsApp context.

 ## Appendix